CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

         # gets changes from "master" branch on the "upstream" remote

  * Note: If this gives you an error, it means you have committed directly to your local `master` branch.
 [Click here for instructions on how to fix this issue](#why-does-git-pull---ff-only-result-in-an-error).

+         $ git push origin master
+         # optionally, push the synced master state to your fork

 #### Make your changes